 The National Care Experience Programme is conducted in the public interest; the partner organisations of the programme have committed to using the results to inform quality improvements across the healthcare system, from policy to planning and service delivery.
-The collection of personal data is necessary to conduct National http://www.irishstatutebook.ie/eli/2007/act/23/enacted/en/html.
+The collection of personal data is necessary to conduct National Care Experience Programme surveys, which capture feedback on the experience of people using services.